dcdpr/libbech32/README.md

 ### Installing prerequirements

 If the above doesn't work, you probably need to install some prerequirements.
-For example, on a fresh Debian Stretch system:
+For example, on a fresh Debian 10 ("buster") system:

 ```
 sudo apt-get install make gcc g++